eegtools/eegtools-matlab-pipeline/README.md

   * Stats (2-samples paired t-test, scouts stats, TF stats)
   * Results export

-## One-time Installation
+## First-time Installation

+These steps are required only the first time you setup this pipeline
 * Download and install both EEGLab (https://sccn.ucsd.edu/eeglab/downloadtoolbox.php) and Brainstorm (http://neuroimage.usc.edu/bst/download.php) software.
 Rename them to eeglab and brainstorm3 respectively.
-* GLOBAL_SCRIPT_ROOT : Copy the present repositories everywhere in your file system.
+* 1: Copy the present repositories anywhere in your file system (referred as GLOBAL_SCRIPT_ROOT)
-* PROJECTS_DATA_ROOT : Create a root folder where you will put all the data (eeg raw files, eeglab set/fdt files and your brainstorm database) of your EEG projects.
+* 2: Create a root folder where you will put the data (eeg raw files, eeglab set/fdt files and your brainstorm database) of your EEG projects (referred as PROJECTS_DATA_ROOT).
-* PROJECTS_SCRIPTS_ROOT : Create a root folder where you will put all the matlab script of your EEG projects
+* 3: Create a root folder where you will put all the matlab script of your EEG projects (referred as PROJECTS_SCRIPTS_ROOT)

 Add to Matlab path the GLOBAL_SCRIPT_ROOT path.
 All the other paths will be added by the pipeline scripts.

-## Project setup
+## How to setup a new project

+These steps are required each time you want to setup a new EEG project
 * Create the project data folder   :  PROJECTS_DATA_ROOT/PROJ_NAME
 * Create the project script folder :  PROJECTS_SCRIPTS_ROOT/PROJ_NAME
 * Copy the following three files from GLOBAL_SCRIPT_ROOT/eeg_tools/templates => PROJECTS_SCRIPTS_ROOT/PROJ_NAME